PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 The `<channel option>` must be one of the following:

-- `/Preview`
+- `-Preview`
-- `/Stable`
+- `-Stable`
-- `/LTS`
+- `-LTS`

-If you don't provide a channel option, the command defaults to `/LTS`.
+If you don't provide a channel option, the command defaults to `-LTS`.

 The `<scope option>` must be one of the following:

-- `/AllUsers`
+- `-AllUsers`
-- `/CurrentUser`
+- `-CurrentUser`

-If you don't provide a scope option, the command defaults to `/CurrentUser`.
+If you don't provide a scope option, the command defaults to `-CurrentUser`.

 Scope selection has an impact on receiving auto-updates from Microsoft Update:

-- `/AllUsers` is an MSI-based installation with Microsoft Update enabled.
+- `-AllUsers` is an MSI-based installation with Microsoft Update enabled.
-- `/CurrentUser` is a ZIP-based installation.
+- `-CurrentUser` is a ZIP-based installation.
 Users will need to manually update when a new version is released.

 ## Demo.txt